havertz2110/havertz2110.github.io/content/posts/Vision Chip CTF - AI challenge/index.md

 And we got:
 ![Alt text](image-2.png)

 To me, it is such a good challenge for beginners cuz it teaches us some good points in image classification and some basic neccessary libraries.
-The above is my way in order to do this and i dont know if it is intended or not, if u have some other ways, feel free to text me.
+Has been saying it for beginners but I nearly spent 3 hours for it and couple more hours to fully understand.
+If u want to reproduce, download the file and just load the model, then paste the code above into ur code and it is done.
+The above script is my way in order to solve this and i dont know if it is intended or not, if u have some other ways, feel free to text me.
 Thanks for reading!